KotVMeshke/KursachSemest5V2.0/README.md

 # KursachSemest5V2.0
 Cource work for system programming, semester 5

-This program listen network card port and display information aboud incoming(outcomming) packages:
+This program listen network card ports and display information aboud incoming(outcomming) packages:
 Information:
-Full information about ip, tcp, udp pagckages
+Full information about ip, tcp, udp, icmp, igmp headers You can select interface which one you want to listen